francesco-sodano/AZNames-bicep/README.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.

-*TBD - prepare the guthub customer temaplte for issues to include additional resoruces*
+*TBD - prepare the GitHub customer template for issues to include additional resources*

+### Building the module

+Install the EPS templating module:

+    Install-Module EPS

+Then run the PowerShell script:

+    ./scripts/Invoke-AzNamesTemplate.ps1 > ./starter-pack/modules/aznames.module.bicep

 ## References